bebenlebricolo/FreeMyCode/README.md

    * Prevent re-licensing of a file
 - [ ] Prevent multiple license writing in a file
 - [ ] Implement GUI with Qt
-- [ ] Use tags to add specific content
+- [x] Use tags to add specific content
    * @author
    * @license-url
    * @freemycode-version
+- [ ] Finalise Secondary Input tags formatting
 - [ ] Exclude directories functionality (exclude path)
    * This is to prevent re-licensing of external libs, for example